2008 Penn State Nittany Lions football team: Other awards

-Post season
+Postseason

 Penn State finished the season ranked number 8 in both the final AP and Coaches college football polls, earning Penn State its 22nd Top 10 finish under Joe Paterno.
 It's the 34th final top 25 ranking under Paterno.

 Penn State finished second in football attendance for the sixth time this decade and in the top four for the 18th consecutive year, averaging 108,254 for seven home games, including crowds of 110,017 on homecoming to watch Penn State host Michigan, the fourth-largest in Beaver Stadium history, and 109,845 to watch Penn State beat Michigan State and clinch the Big Ten title, the seventh-largest in Beaver Stadium history.

 In December, backup quarterback Pat Devlin decided to transfer from Penn State and would not play in the Rose Bowl.
 Devlin appeared in ten games for the Nittany Lions, passing for 459 yards, four touchdowns and no interceptions.
 Devlin later committed to Delaware, a Division I FCS school, where he will have two years of eligibility left.

 In January, redshirt sophomore defensive end Aaron Maybin announced that he was skipping his final two seasons of eligibility and declared for the 2009 NFL draft.
 Junior defensive end Maurice Evans, despite losing his starting position and playing time to Maybin due to a three-game suspension for marijuana possession, also declared for the draft.

 After the Rose Bowl, defensive line coach Larry Johnson, Sr. interviewed with Illinois head coach Ron Zook to become the Illini's defensive coordinator.
 While many anticipated Johnson to take the job, in the end Johnson decided to stay at his current position at Penn State.

 Eight players were invited to the NFL Scouting Combine, held February 18–24 in Indianapolis: Deon Butler, Gerald Cadogan, Maurice Evans, Aaron Maybin, Jordan Norwood, Lydell Sargeant, A. Q. Shipley and Derrick Williams.